wsstriving/starter-academic/content/en/authors/admin/_index.md

 - Visitors
 ---

-I am Ph.D.
-Candidate in Shanghai Jiao Tong University, under the supervision of [Kai Yu](https://speechlab.sjtu.edu.cn/members/kai_yu) and [Yanmin Qian](https://speechlab.sjtu.edu.cn/members/yanmin_qian).
-My research interests include deep learning based approaches for speaker recognition, speaker diarization and voice activity detection.
+I obtained my Ph.D. degree in Shanghai Jiao Tong University in 2020.09, under the supervision of [Kai Yu](https://speechlab.sjtu.edu.cn/members/kai_yu) and [Yanmin Qian](https://speechlab.sjtu.edu.cn/members/yanmin_qian).
+During the Ph.D. my research interests include deep learning based approaches for speaker recognition, speaker diarization and voice activity detection.
+I serve as a regular reviewer for speech related conferences/journals: Interspeech, ICASSP, ICME and TASLP.
+Currently, I work at Tencent as a senior researcher and my research area extended to speech synthesis, which is a facinating task.